Jon Berti Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.73 team ERA that ranks 19th across all MLB pitching staffs.
+- The Giants' 4.72 team ERA ranks 21st across all MLB pitching staffs.

-- The Giants rank 20th in baseball in home runs surrendered (22 total, 1.5 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs given up (23 total, 1.4 per game).

-- The Giants will send Wood (0-0) out to make his third start of the season.
+- The Giants are sending Cobb (0-1) out to make his fourth start of the season.
+He is 0-1 with a 3.14 ERA and 14 strikeouts in 14 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.